A child performance licence must be obtained if a child under compulsory school leaving age performs in either:

 The licence applicant should complete Part 1 of the application form, it should then be forwarded to the parent so they have the full details of the performance or activity their child is taking part in.
 The parent should then complete Part 2 and sign where indicated.
 Following completion by the parent, the applicant will then have full details of the child including any medical details they should be aware of and are, therefore, in a position to satisfy the declaration and sign the application form.
-The form should then be submitted as a complete document to the Child Employment Officer, Attendance Support Team, Telford & Wrekin Council, 6 Darby House, Lawn Central, Telford, TF3 4JA.
-Please note that applications for both Shropshire Council and Telford & Wrekin Council are processed at this address.
+The form should then be e-mailed to the Child Employment Officer as a complete document with a jpeg head and shoulders photograph of the child (taken within the last 6 months), a copy of the child's birth certificate and a letter of authorised absence from the child's Headteacher if school absence is necessary to perform.
+Please note: that applications for both Shropshire Council and Telford & Wrekin Council are processed at this address.

 The local authority may refuse to issue a licence if the performance is believed to be detrimental to the health, care and/or education of the child (1968 Act Section 39(6).
 The local authority may require additional information from the applicant before a licence is issued and in some cases the local authority may also revoke previously issued licences (licences which are currently running) if there are concerns about the welfare of the particular child named in the application.

 Children must be in the care of either their parent (the child's legal guardian) or an approved chaperone at all times.
-Note: grandparents, uncles, childminders etc. are NOT legal guardians (unless they are recognised as such by the courts) and, therefore, need to be approved in order to be the chaperone.
+Please note: grandparents, uncles, childminders etc. are not legal guardians (unless they are recognised as such by the courts) and, therefore, need to be approved in order to be the chaperone.
 Parents, unless they are approved chaperones, cannot be responsible for children other than their own.
+Applications will not be considered for people below the age of 21 years.
 The chaperone licence cost is £25.
 Please contact the Child Employment Officer for more information and an application form.

 Inspections - powers of entry